Understanding Sinus Lift Procedure For Dental Implants

 What is Sinus Lift Grafting in Dentistry?

 Visualise your upper jaw—right behind your cheekbones and above your teeth.
 This is where the maxillary sinuses are located, essentially air-filled pockets inside the bone.
-For certain dental procedures, particularly dental implants, there might be insufficient bone height in this area due to various reasons.
+There might be insufficient bone height in this area for various reasons for certain dental procedures, particularly dental implants.
 The space required between your upper jawbone and the bottom of the sinus cavity is typically about 10 millimetres.
 It’s this space that receives special attention during a sinus lift procedure.

 Periodontal disease, which results from gum infections causing bone loss, is a common cause.
 Similarly, tooth loss, especially in the back of the mouth, can also lead to bone resorption.
 Another factor is simply the natural anatomy of the sinus cavities themselves, closer to where the roots of molars and premolars would be.
 This limited bone height can make placing implants securely in this region challenging.
 So, what’s the solution?
 Here’s where sinus lift grafting comes into play.